-Other important functions of the kidneys:
+Other essential functions of the kidneys:

-Kidneys help control blood pressure by releasing an enzyme called renin.
+- Kidneys help control blood pressure by releasing an enzyme called renin.
 When blood pressure drops and kidneys don’t receive enough blood, renin is released, causing blood vessels to contract (tighten).
-When blood vessels contract, blood pressure goes up.
+When the blood vessels contract, blood pressure goes up.

-The kidneys produce a hormone known as erythropoietin, which instructs the bone marrow to produce red blood cells.
+- The kidneys produce a hormone known as erythropoietin, which instructs the bone marrow to produce red blood cells.

-Blood acid-base regulation.
+- Blood acid-base regulation.

-They help maintain the proper balance of acid and minerals, including sodium, calcium, potassium, and magnesium, in the blood.
+- They help maintain the proper balance of acid and minerals, including sodium, calcium, potassium, and magnesium, in the blood.

 There are many causes of kidney disease in cats.
 Because the kidneys filter the blood, other diseases and infections can damage the kidneys.
-You will notice that some causes are seen in both acute and chronic kidney disease.

 Acute Kidney Failure/Injury (Acute Renal Failure or ARF):